Zorro: Legacy

 Zorro inspired a similar pulp character known as El Coyote, created in 1943 by José Mallorquí.
 A sample superhero character called The Fox appearing in the Supers supplement of the GURPS role-playing system is also based on Zorro.

+In Mexico, Raúl de Anda played the hero Charro Negro in the films El Charro Negro (1940), La vuelta del Charro Negro (1941), and La venganza del Charro Negro (1941).
+Other similar characters include Mauricio Rosales, known as El Rayo, star of El Rayo justiciero (1954), La barranca de la muerte (1954), El Gavilán Vengador (1954), and La sierra del terror (1955), all directed by Jaime Salvador; and Águila Negra, in films such as El tesoro de la muerte (1953), El vengador solitario (1953), El Águila Negra en La ley de los fuertes (1956), and El Águila Negra contra los diablos de la pradera (1956), directed by Ramón Peón.

 The Republic Pictures serials Don Daredevil Rides Again (1951) and Man with the Steel Whip (1954) feature masked heroes similar to Zorro: Don Daredevil and El Latigo.
 Republic had previously released five Zorro serials between 1937 and 1949 but had since lost the license for the character and could not use him anymore.
 The serial makes frequent use of stock footage from all five Zorro serials, with scenes originally showing Zorro now being interpreted as showing Don Daredevil and El Latigo: the result of this is that the costume and body shape of Don Daredevil and El Latigo keeps changing between scenes, even becoming female in scenes taken from Zorro's Black Whip (1944).

 The 1956 musical comedy The Court Jester features a masked freedom fighter called The Black Fox (played by Edward Ashley), who combines aspects of both Zorro and Robin Hood.

 Hanna-Barbera Productions' animated series Pixie and Dixie and Mr. Jinks (1958–1961) featured a Zorro-like character with a mask, cape, and sword known in the episode "Mark of the Mouse" (1959).
 Hanna-Barbera Production's animated series The Quick Draw McGraw Show (1959–1962) features El Kabong, an alternate persona of the main character Quick Draw McGraw which is loosely based upon Zorro.